 3 ways to support your child’s speech and language at home

-While it may be tempting to ponder the reasons for your child’s speech delay, it often feels better to think of ways to help them improve.
-There are lots of easy ways to help your child learn to communicate!
+No matter the cause of your child’s speech delay, there are ways you can help them improve.
 In addition to reading together and limiting screens, here are three more things you can start doing today.

 1 Talk to your child, even if they don’t yet respond

-One easy thing you can do is talk to your child often and model new vocabulary words.
+As we've mentioned, one easy thing you can do is talk to your child often and model new vocabulary words.
 “Modeling” simply means using those words in front of your child.
 Kids need to hear language and be engaged in conversation.
 Even if you don’t think your child will respond to you, talk to them anyway!
-The important part is to give them the chance.

 2 Play with your child